burzumishi/caprice32/README.md

   `make`

+If you want Doxygen documentation to be generated type:

+  `make all-doc`

-To install built binaries into your filesystem type:
+To install built binaries and documentation into your filesystem type:

-  `make install`
+  `make all install`

 You are ready to run **caprice32** now!